isl-org/Open3D/docs/tutorial/visualization/visualizer_advanced.rst

 .. tip::

-    If you are interested in looking at other *glTF-Sample-Models*, you can go to the KhronosGroup GitHub repository and clone it at this URL:
+    If you are interested in looking at other *glTF-Sample-Models*, you can go to the KhronosGroup GitHub repository and clone it from this URL:

     https://github.com/KhronosGroup/glTF-Sample-Models

-Now, let's run the code which loads and renders the 3D model of a flight helmet:
+Now, let's run the code which loads and renders the full 3D model of a flight helmet:

 .. code-block:: python